 As a trainer, you will also learn the fundamentals of modern technology used in nursing and get access to current materials that improve your nursing knowledge and teaching experience for a better nursing team.
 This can change the whole nursing system for the better and improve the standards of health services in the community.

-Partnership is Cost-Effective for Both the Trainees and the Educators:
+A partnership is Cost-Effective for Both the Trainees and the Educators:

 In partnerships, the available materials and resources are shared, reducing the costs that arise from the need to buy new ones.
-Students can share their research materials when writing their coursework while the trainers use the mutually available resources to teach their students.
+Students can share their research materials when writing their coursework while the trainers use mutually available resources to teach their students.
 When the available materials and resources are brought together, you realize that only a few items need to be purchased to complete the overall teaching needs in the nursing college.

-Having solved the cost of learning and running the nursing curriculum, it is easier to enroll new students and open the opportunities to those who are underprivileged in terms of finance.
+Having solved the cost of learning and running the nursing curriculum, it is easier to enroll new students and open opportunities to those who are underprivileged in terms of finance.
 The same addresses the limitation of the number of students a college can admit.
-With shared resources, colleges can admit more learners without worrying about the cost of running the programs.
+With shared resources, colleges can accept more learners without worrying about the cost of running the programs.

 The nursing partnership is a kind of redesign to the nursing curriculum that improves the current state in the nursing sector.
 It helps to address the current nursing capacity problems while at the same time providing solutions to approaching the current and future nursing issues by providing the most effective education and skills to learners.

 Various resources provided by the government and non-governmental organizations can help learners at various levels from different backgrounds to attain their goals.
-A better general health system is achievable when the nurses do their learning and practice by partnership because they have the opportunity to be more creative and come up with solutions that require minimal investment.
+A better overall health system is achievable when the nurses do their learning and practice by the partnership because they have the opportunity to be more creative and come up with solutions that require minimal investment.